zwets/zwets.github.io/_notes/nano-cookbook.md

 ### Installing MinKNOW

 MinKNOW is the GUI tool to set up and perform MinION sequencing runs.
-Installing MinKNOW pulls the Guppy basecaller (see below) and other software as well.
+Installing MinKNOW pulls in the Guppy basecaller (see below) and other software as well.

 The package to install, once you have [added the ONT repositories](#adding-the-ont-repositories), is (as of last week):